Darshan-Baligeri/End-to-End-House-Price-Prediction-with-MLOps-Integration/readme.md

 ---

-**Note:** Make sure your environment is configured with the necessary permissions for ZenML and MLflow to function correctly.
+**Note**: Make sure your environment is configured with the necessary permissions for ZenML and MLflow to function correctly.